runnersaw/SoftSysMotivatedMimosas/reports/proposal.md

 ##### Deniz Celik, Sawyer Vaughan, Chris Wallace, Chong Swee

 ## Project Goals
 For this project we want to understand much more about how debuggers such as GDB work.
-While we will obviously not be able to create all of the functionality of GDB, we are interested in at least recreating some of that functionality
+While we will obviously not be able to create all of the functionality of GDB, we are interested in at least recreating some of that functionality.

 ### Lower bound:
  - Create a breakpoint in a running c file